cliffc2/cliffnotes/README.md

 https://github.com/input-output-hk/jormungandr/releases/

-after you load the binaries, you will need to make a jormungandr folder and a temp folder then copy the node-config.yaml (save file in the jormungandr folder)
-(you can skip the down to mkdir ~/temp below)
+After you load the binaries, you will need to make a jormungandr folder and a temp/storage folder then create the node-config.yaml (save file in the jormungandr folder - you can skip the down to mkdir ~/temp below)

 Technical support and questions are [welcome here on Telegram.](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=2ahUKEwj91KjF9ITlAhWMOnAKHZGiCp0QFjAAegQIARAB&url=https%3A%2F%2Ft.me%2FCardanoStakePoolWorkgroup&usg=AOvVaw2kMgG-ZJbcfxoDS77H893I) And here: